RENOIR - A Dataset for Real Low-Light Image Noise Reduction: Experiments

 \section{Experiments}

-In this section we will be evaluating our noise estimation procedure and various denoising algorithms.
-With regards to the evaluation of noise estimation we will be comparing our noise estimation procedure to the standard noise estimate (standard deviation of the difference image) for both synthetic and real noise data.
-We will also be comparing our noise estimation framework to the Poisson-Gaussian noise model presented in \cite{Foi-Poisson}.
+In this section we will evaluate the accuracy of our noise estimation procedure and compare it to the standard noise estimate (standard deviation of the difference image) for both synthetic and real noise data.
+We will also compare our noise estimation framework to the Poisson-Gaussian noise model and estimation procedure presented in \cite{Foi-Poisson}.
 Afterwards we will examine the denoising performances of four algorithms on our dataset using three image fidelity metrics.